ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-digital-map-concept.md

 :  The top layer represents the application/flow view of connectivity.

 Digital Map:
-: Basis for the Digital Twin that provides a virtual instance of the
+: Basis for the Operator Network and Services Models that provides
     topological information of the network.
-It provides the core multi-layer topology model and data for the Digital Twin and connects them to the other Digital Twin models and data.
+It provides the core multi-layer topology model/data and how to connect them to the other models/data.

 Digital Map modelling:
 : The set of principles, guidelines, and conventions to model the
       Digital Map using the IETF {{?RFC8345}} approach.
-They cover the network types (layers and sublayers), entity types, entity roles (network, node, termination point or link), entity properties and relationship types between entities.
+They cover the network types (layers and sublayers), entity types, entity roles (network, node, termination point or link), entity properties, relationship types between entities and relationships to other entities o.

 Digital Map model:
 : Defines the core topological entities, their role in the network, core properties and relationships both inside each layer and between the layers.
-:  It is the basic topological model that is linked to other functional parts of the Digital Twin and connects them all: configuration, maintenance, assurance (KPIs, status, health, symptoms, etc.), traffic engineering, different behaviors, simulation, emulation, mathematical abstractions, AI algorithms, etc.
+:  It is the basic topological model with the links to other models and connects them all: configuration, maintenance, assurance (KPIs, status, health, symptoms, etc.), traffic engineering, different behaviors, simulation, emulation, mathematical abstractions, AI algorithms, etc.